sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 		The red power (PWR) LED will light up when the RTK mosaic-X5 has power.
 If the PWR LED is off, make sure the USB cable is connected.

 	??? info "No position information?"
 		The OLED dsplay will only show position information (Lat, Long, Alt etc.) once a satellite signal has been acquired.
-If you see only the IP address on the display, check the SMA to TNC cable is connected correctly and that the antenna is outside with a clear view of the sky.
+If you see only an IP address on the display, check the SMA to TNC cable is connected correctly and that the antenna is outside with a clear view of the sky.
 Use a [male-female SMA extension cable](https://www.sparkfun.com/products/21281) if needed to increase the cable length.

 	??? info "No web page?"
         If you can not see the mosaic-X5's internal web page at **192.168.3.1**, please check that your computer / tablet / phone is connected correctly to the USB-C port.